RussCoder/djvujs/library/API.md

 The `DjVuWorker` instance has the following methods and props:

-- `async createDocument(buffer: ArrayBuffer, options: Object): Promise` - invokes  the `DjVu.Document` constructor in the Web Worker.
+- `async createDocument(buffer: ArrayBuffer, options: Object): Promise` -
+  invokes the
+  `DjVu.Document` constructor in the Web Worker.
 Accepts the same parameters.
   Note that `buffer` is transferred to the Web Worker, so it will be unavailable after you call his method.
 - `async run(): Promise` - a special methods to execute a `DjVuWorkerTask` object (or several).
 Read about the `doc` property to understand how to use it.
 - `get doc: DjVuWorkerTask` - a read only property which is the heart of the async API.
-It mimics the `DjVuDocument` object, but in fact it's a `DjVuWorkerTask` (which is a `Proxy`) and you can call any method on it, and it always returns another `DjVuWorkerTask` (until you call the `run()` method).
+It mimics the `DjVuDocument` object, but in fact it's a `DjVuWorkerTask` (which is a  `Proxy`), and you can call any method on it, and it always returns another `DjVuWorkerTask` (until you call the `run()` method).
 It's better to look at the examples first:

   ```js
   const [text, textZones] = await worker.run(